simonhw/gardening-services/README.md

 ![Website Footer](docs/images/readme/footer-desktop.png)

 ### The Homepage
 The homepage contains two sections: a general introduction and a services overview.
-A heading welcomes the user with a smaller muted heading below it communicating that the business is local and specialists in garden care.
-An image of a smartly-dressed mature man holding a leaf is displayed next to the introduction.
+A heading welcomes the user with a smaller muted heading below it, communicating that the business is local and specialises in garden care.
+An image of a smartly dressed mature man holding a leaf is displayed next to the introduction.
 This gives the user a sense that the business offers experience and knowledge.
 The services sub-heading lists the location covered by the business so that the user understands without having to navigate further through the website if they can avail of The Garden Path's services.
 An image of a man driving a ride-on lawnmower is shown next to the summary of service, and a button which links to the service page is displayed underneath.

 ![The website' homepage](docs/images/readme/content-desktop.png)